phpbbireland/my_dos_programs/Run/Source/readme.md

 # Run

-A DOS commandline utility to run any program on your drive (.exe .com .bat)...
+A DOS command-line utility to run any program on your drive (.exe .com .bat)...
 Example: run program_name, or run rhide.exe, run tc.exe

 + Runs any program on you drive...